jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 important thing is probably not the issue being discussed, but your relationship with the other contributors.

-A complex PR usually requires 3-4 ACKs before merging.
+A complex PR usually requires at least 3-4 experienced ACKs before merging.

 The [Bitcoin ACKs](https://bitcoinacks.com/) web app dashboard is useful for following PR and review activity.